 Digital Recorders – Students who struggle with ADHD and find themselves distracted in class often use digital recorders, allowing them to record lectures or classroom instruction and listen to it later in a space where they can concentrate.

-Assistive Technology Centers – These centers typically provide a variety of services, including formatting materials or coursework to be accessible to students with different learning disabilities, training students or staff in the use of assistive technologies, or providing assistive technologies to those who require them.
+Assistive Technology Centers – These centers typically provide a variety of services, including formatting materials or coursework to be accessible to students with different learning disabilities, training students or staff in the use of assistive technologies, and providing assistive technologies to those who require them.

 Common Accessibility Apps